Tutsan - Hypericum androsaemum

 Semi evergreen, hairless shrub to 70 cm.
 Stems with two raised lines.
 Leaves opposite, oval to oblong and unstalked.
 Flowers pale yellow, 18 to 22 mm in small terminal clusters.

+There are several other shrubby Hypericum, all garden escapes.
 The hybrid with Stinking Tutsan (Hypericum x inodorum) has petals longer than sepals and a faint unpleasant smell when bruised, and the cultivated variety 'Elstead', with red fruits, is frequently planted.

 June to August.